IIT Patna: Festivals

+There are three major festivals that are organized in IIT Patna namely, Anwesha, Celesta and Infinito.

 Anwesha, the annual techno-cultural fest of Indian Institute of Technology, Patna is held in the month of January–February every year.

 Student Activity Center

 The Student Activity Center is the nucleus of all student curricular and extracurricular activities.
 Faculties have been appointed to supervise the work and events conducted by each society.

-Workshops and Seminars

-Workshops based on Robotics and other fields of sciences have been conducted.

 Placements at IIT Patna

 Training and Placement Cell actively engages in developing relationship with various industrial organizations and employers.
 The cell organises summer internships for pre-final year students and placement activities for final years students.
 The average job offer CTCs for 2020 was ₹13.5 lakh per annum.
 The Highest job offer CTCs for 2020 was ₹39.5 lakh per annum by Microsoft.

 The recent placement statistics for IIT Patna can be seen here.
+In 2023,147 students of IIT Patna got offers worth lakhs in the initial phase of pre-placement, 32 got packages of more than ₹30 lakhs (US$36,000).